web-designed/classtoggler/readme.md

-## A simple css class toggler for all kind of dropdowns, accordions, menus, also with a grouping option.
+## A simple css class toggler for all kind of dropdowns, accordions, menus, optional form collapsing elements also with a grouping option.

 ### Demo